oxTrust Administrative Graphical User Interface (GUI)#

 key attribute(s) is used to correlate a user if the user is found in more then one LDAP server.
 In this case, the two entries are joined.
 The source attributes specify which attributes will be pulled from the backend LDAP server.
 The backend server address, bind DN and other connection information is speciifed in the

 Source Backend LDAP Servers tab.
-More information on LDAP Syncronization can be found in the user management section of the docs.
+More information on LDAP Syncronization can be found in the user management section of the documents.

 Configure Log Viewer / View Log File#